Sebastian9726/submisions-web/README.md

 - **Type Safety**: Extensive use of TypeScript interfaces ensures type safety throughout the application.
 The design handles the relationship between generic `DataItem` interfaces and specific `Submission` types.

-- **Responsive Design**: The application is fully responsive, adapting to different screen sizes with appropriate layouts and interaction patterns.

-- **Lazy Loading**: Components are organized to support efficient loading and rendering.

 ### Known Limitations